agalvan-dc/Minishell/README.md

     G --> K["Free the raw input string"]
     K --> A
 ```

+Read the diagram as a single iteration: everything allocated *inside* the loop (tokens, argument arrays, the raw input string) is freed before the next prompt, while the environment list and `g_env` are only released when `readline` returns `NULL`.
+That split is what keeps repeated commands leak-free under valgrind.

 Additional memory-safety rules enforced by the code and verified under `valgrind --track-fds=yes`: